gajos112/Digital-Forensics/RDP.md

 5 – “The client’s connection was replaced by another connection.”
 (Occurs when a user reconnects to an RDP session, typically paired with an Event ID 25)
 11 – “User activity has initiated the disconnect.”
 (Occurs when a user formally initiates an RDP disconnect, for example via the Windows Start Menu Disconnect option.)
 The user disconnected from or reconnected to an RDP session.

+## Event ID: 23
+Description: “Remote Desktop Services: Session logoff succeeded:”

+ The user has initiated a logoff.
+This is typically paired with an Event ID 4634 (logoff).
+Take note of the SessionID as a means of tracking/associating additional Event Log activity with this user’s RDP session.
+This event with a will also be generated upon a system shutdown/reboot.

+The user initiated a formal system logoff (versus a simple session disconnect).

+Log: Microsoft-Windows-Terminal-Services-RemoteConnectionManager/Operational

+Network Connection

+## Event ID: 1149
+Description: “User authentication succeeded”
+This event actually DOES NOT indicate a successful user authentication.
+Someone launched an RDP client, specified the target machine (possibly with a username and domain), and hit enter to make a successful network connection to the target.
+Nothing more, nothing less.

+Authentication

+## Event ID: 4624
+LogonType:
+-	Type 3 (Network) when NLA is Enabled (and at times even when it’s not) followed by
+-	Type 10 (RemoteInteractive / a.k.a.
+Terminal Services / a.k.a.
+Remote Desktop)
+-	 Type 7 from a Remote IP (if it’s a reconnection from a previous/existing RDP session)

+User successfully logged on to this system with the  specified TargetUserName and TargetDomainName from the specified IpAddress.

+## Event ID: 4625
+LogonType:
+-	Type 3 (Network) when NLA is Enabled (and at times even when it’s not) and/or
+-	Type 10 (RemoteInteractive / a.k.a.
+Terminal Services / a.k.a.
+Remote Desktop)
+User failed to log on to this system with the specified TargetUserName and TargetDomainName from the specified IpAddress.

+Session Disconnect/Reconnect

+## Event ID: 4778
+Description: “A session was reconnected to a Window Station.”
+ The user reconnected to an existing RDP session.
+Event ID: 4779
+Description: “A session was disconnected from a Window Station.”
+The user disconnected from from an RDP session.

+Logoff

+## Event ID: 4634
+LogonType:
+-	10 (RemoteInteractive / a.k.a.
+Terminal Services / a.k.a.
+Remote Desktop) OR
+-	- Type 7 from a Remote IP (if it’s a reconnection from a previous/existing RDP session)

+A user disconnected from, or logged off, an RDP session.

+## Event ID: 4647
+The user initiated a formal logoff (NOT a simple disconnect).

+Log: System
+## Event ID: 9009
+A user has closed out an RDP connection.